Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

     empty**.

     After that a SSH key pair is created.
-If you choose the name given as an example, you should have the `id_rsa_lumi` and `id_rsa_lumi.pub` in your `.ssh` directory.
+If you choose the name given as an example, you should have files named `id_rsa_lumi` and `id_rsa_lumi.pub` in your `.ssh` directory.

 === "With MobaXTerm or PuTTY (Windows)"

     An SSH key pair can be generated with the PuTTygen tool or with MobaXterm (**Tools :octicons-arrow-right-16: MobaKeyGen**).
 Both tools are identical.

-    In order to generate your key pairs for LUMI, choose the option RSA is chosen set the number of bits to 4096.
-Press the button *Generate*.
+    In order to generate your key pairs for LUMI, choose the option RSA and set the number of bits to 4096.
+The, press the *Generate* button.

     <figure>
       <img src="../../assets/images/win-keygen-step1.png" width="400" alt="Create SSH key pair with windows - step 1">